Countryside parking charges

 Our stunning countryside needs funding to ensure it remains accessible, free from litter and doesn't become overgrown.
 Charging for parking means Surrey County Council will be able to continue investing in its countryside despite cuts to funding, rising costs and increasing demand for other key services across the county.

-Improvements at Newlands Corner are already underway with more benches so visitors can admire the views, whilst the toilets will be improved later this year.
+At Newlands Corner, improvements are already underway with more benches so visitors can admire the views, while the toilets will be improved later this year.

 How do I pay?

-Regular visitors can apply for a Newlands Corner annual parking pass for £60 by calling 01785 336781.
+Regular visitors can apply for a Newlands Corner annual parking pass, or a separate annual parking pass which covers all other sites, for £60 each.
+Please call 01785 336781 or visit the District Enforcement website.

 Charges at other sites